CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 ## Timer Rules

-Note: All times need to be converted to UTC time for transmission, for example, if the phone time is 18:00, the transmission to the server should be changed to 10:00.
+Note: All times need to be converted to UTC time for transmission.

+The app converts according to the time zone of the user's mobile phone.
+For example, if the time zone of Washington, D.C. is GMT-5, set a 10 a.m. timer.
+The transmission parameter is, and the at parameter needs + 5 hours.

 ### Timer Parameters